dermesser/libsocket/DOCUMENTATION.md

 `int create_inet_stream_socket(const char* host, const char* service, char proto_osi3)` (Others)

-This function creates and returns a inet stream socket (TCP socket) which is connected to `host`:`service`.
+This function creates, connects and returns a inet stream socket (TCP socket) which is connected to `host`:`service`.

 `proto_osi3` is either `IPv4` or `IPv6` (defined in `libinetsocket.h`).